-He’d asked her to go inside, but the old woman had remained on the lawn and watched, her face pinched in the razor thin cold of a late December afternoon; an archetypal rural Scottish spinster with lilac hair and matching mohair cardigan, hands clasping and unclasping at the waist of her heavy tweed skirt.
+He’d asked her to go inside, but the old woman had remained on the lawn and watched, face pinched in the razor thin cold of a late December afternoon; an archetypal rural Scottish spinster with lilac hair and matching mohair cardigan, hands clasping and unclasping at the waist of her heavy tweed skirt.
 She knew fine well what lay in her manicured back garden and it was clear that no instruction would make her go indoors.

 “No way of telling Mrs Wilson.
 We’ll send it off to the lab and see.”

-He eased the remains into the bag as Ronnie stepped forward with the evidence label, his face businesslike and solemn.
+As he eased the remains into the bag Ronnie stepped forward with the evidence label, face businesslike and solemn.
 The old lady made a fuss of rubbing her hands together before taking the pen and signing, all the while muttering about ‘those poor souls’.
 There was nothing to be said that hadn’t been said already, so Alec stood in silence as she returned card and pen with a sad smile.
 Ronnie thanked her and said they’d be in touch, but the truth was they wouldn’t.
 The remains were just an atom in a universe of human carnage.
 It was unlikely anyone would be asked to account for this one piece among the many thousands.

 “You’ll be wanting a wee cup of tea?”

-Like the jet engine they had passed en route to the impact site; the first evidence of the disaster he’d seen with his own eyes.
+Like the jet engine they’d passed en route to the impact site; the first evidence of the disaster he’d seen with his own eyes.
 Half asleep in the fug of a crowded mini-bus he’d almost missed it.
 It looked serene; as if it had always been there, in a deep hole in the middle of a street in a small council housing estate, overlooked by a primary school and a bored cop.
 Two young boys had gawped at it from their bikes, the first townspeople Alec had seen.
 Until that moment he’d been convinced that Lockerbie had been evacuated, leaving only the emergency services to wander the streets.

 “Who do you think that ‘find’ came from?”